 Sometimes things seem so obvious in retrospect.
 The loneliness of homeschooling a gifted child is one of those truths that somehow fully escaped me until recently.
 I realized it feels a bit like I’m going down a never-ending rabbit hole of moving further and further out of the norm in terms of our homeschooling.
 And the further you move away from the mainstream, the lonelier it becomes.

-This post is part of the Gifted Homeschool Forum’s blog hop entitled Educating Gifted Children: The Many Ways We Approach Their Learning.
-I always kind of dread these blog hops because I never know what to say.
 I struggle to have a firm grasp of what our educational reality is anyway, but to try to articulate it to others?
 Most of the time I don’t even know where to start.
 And it’s not just with mainstream parents in public schools, but with other homeschoolers and even with other homeschoolers with gifted children.

 I guess I would call our homeschool approach: Carefully Making Educated